Edit : Updated the snippet with the margin property to overcome issues related to containing overflow.

 And even if I find this stupid—hiding text from some users but not others seems inherently wrong from an accessibility stand point to me—it’s a recurring need.

 There are many ways of doing this, that I won’t detail here.
-For the past few years, I’ve been using this technique from Thierry Koblentz described on Yahoo!’s dev blog.
+For the past few years, I’ve been using this technique from Thierry Koblentz described on his blog.
 It’s by far the most comprehensive, and—to my knowledge—the only way supporting RTL text orientation.

 Unfortunately it’s not without issue anymore.